 New Section of Confederation Trail, 2014

-A new section of the Confederation Trail is being developed between Iona and Stratford in the Points East Coastal Drive daytour region.
-Because this new section will not be completely open until mid September, user's will find most sections can be walked but cannot be cycled.
-Sorry for any inconvenience
+A new section of the Confederation Trail has been developed between Iona and Stratford in the Points East Coastal Drive daytour region.

 In wintertime this trail provides an extensive snowmobiling ride.